smartcontractkit/chainlink/.changeset/thirty-emus-enjoy.md

 "chainlink": minor
 ---

-Update Streams PluginConfig checks and add parsing for new Feed ID specs
+#bugfix Fix potential nil ptr reference for LinkFeedID and NativeFeedID in Mercury specs
+#bugfix Ensure Streams PluginConfig is checked for contents correctly when validated
+#changed New Feed IDs with 0x01 prefix can be parsed for Mercury report schemas